HMS Hecla (A133): Design and construction

 Hecla was 79.3 m long, with a beam of 15.0 m and a draught of 4.7 m.
 Displacement was 1915 LT light and 2733 LT full load, with a gross tonnage of 2,898.
 She had diesel-electric propulsion, with three Paxman Ventura 12-cylinder diesel engines rated at 1280 bhp powering two electric motors, rated at a total of 2000 hp and driving one propeller shaft, giving a speed of 14 kn.
 She had a range of 12000 nmi at a speed of 11 kn and 20000 nmi at 9 kn.
 The ship had a complement of 127 officers and other ranks.
 She was fitted with a hangar and helideck aft to allow operation of a single Westland Wasp helicopter, while two surveying launches were carried.

+the Hydrographer's three new survey ships were the first to be designed for significant work in addition to conventional hydrographic survey obtaining soundings for nautical charts.
+Their requirement included measurements of gravity and magnetism as well as depth with gravity measurements requiring accurate ship's speed relative to the ground as determined by frequent and accurate ship's position.
+The scale of navigation and data logging could only practically be done using computers.
+A system based on an Elliott 920B digital computer was installed and linked to the sensors, logging device and displays for those functions.
+The first installation was in Hecla in March 1968.